 Join us for our in-depth reviews of ten different brands of puppy kibbles, where we compare proteins, antioxidants, kibble size, and meat byproduct, to help you make an informed purchase.

 Our Favorite Picks of 2020 Compared:

 |Wellness Core||Chicken & Turkeh||4.20/5|

 1. Instinct Grain-Free Puppy Kibbles – Best Overall

 The Instinct 769949658399 Grain Free Puppy Food is our pick for best overall puppy kibbles.
 This brand features real bits of freeze-dried raw chicken along with kibbles made from high-quality natural ingredients.
 The naturally high-protein kibbles use only real meats and contain no by-products or chemical preservatives.
 Each kibble packs antioxidants and Omega fats into each bite, and this food promotes a soft and shiny coat.

 All of our puppies loved this food, but we did notice some inconsistencies in the number of freeze-dried pieces from bag to bag.

-2. Pedigree Nutrition Dry Puppy Food – Best Value
+2. Pedigree Dry Puppy Food Kibbles – Best Value